-- Office Hours (see above for day and time) are hours during the week when Professor Cohn is guaranteed (barring emergencies) to be available for you in his office, to answer your questions, to provide you with advice about this class, as well as other matters related to your studies here at York University.
-You do not need an appointment to drop in during office hours.
-You can also call Professor Cohn at his office phone number during office hours, should you not want to drop in and see him in person.
-If you need to see Professor Cohn in person outside of Office Hours, you can make an appointment with him via email.
+- Office Hours are by appointment.
+If you need to see Professor Cohn in person you can make an appointment with him via email.
 Professor Cohn does not hold office hours nor does he schedule in person appointments during the Fall and Winter Reading Weeks.
-He can however, be reached during reading weeks by phone and email (see below). - Phone Messages: September April outside of office hours, Professor Cohn checks his voice mail once a day (Monday to Friday) and tries to return phone calls within 24 hours or the next business day.
-If you call and leave a message after class on Friday afternoon, it is unlikely your call will be returned before Monday or the next business day if Monday is a holiday.
-If you leave a voice mail, please make sure you leave your name and a phone number you can be reached at.
-Please also mention any times when it would be best to call you and/or when Professor Cohn should not call you back. - Email: Professor Cohn checks his email every day (Monday to Friday) and tries to respond to all emails within 24 hours or the next business day if they arrive on Friday afternoon, or on the weekend or a holiday.
-Professor Cohn generally does not look at his email on weekends or holidays. - Social Media:
+He can, however, be reached during reading weeks by email (see below).
+If an in-person visit is inconvenient, a private Zoom Chat can be arranged.
+Please send an email to make an appointment for Zoom Chats. - Email: Professor Cohn checks his email every day (Monday to Friday) and tries to respond to all emails within 24 hours or the next business day if they arrive on Friday afternoon, or on the weekend or a holiday.
+Professor Cohn generally does not look at his email on weekends or holidays. - Recent cost control measures at York University have led to the elimination of office telephones for faculty members in the Faculty of Liberal Arts and